 Russians have started going to pawnshops more often.

 Другие Новости Кирова (НЗК)

 "The Conjuring 4: The Last Rite" — the worst finale of the franchise "The Conjuring 4: The Last Rite" — the worst finale of the franchise In this review I'm writing as a fan of the Warren family's cinematic history, and you can throw rotten tomatoes at me shouting that The Conjuring series (18+) is low-quality, primitive trash made as a cash-grab for the box office.
 But I will argue against that.
-The Bank of Russia extended restrictions on transfers abroad until March 2026.
-The Bank of Russia extended restrictions on transfers abroad until March 2026.
-Starting October 1, 2025, Russians and residents of friendly countries will be able to transfer no more than $1 million abroad per month.
-The restrictions will remain in place for six months.
+In the Kirov region, they "made off with" 200,000 rubles.
+In the Kirov region, they "made off with" 200,000 rubles.
+The Prosecutor's Office of the Yuryansky District of Kirov Oblast identified violations in the protection and preservation of forests.
 The native land is out of reach: why Karelians prefer Turkey to Karelia The native land is out of reach: why Karelians prefer Turkey to Karelia Karelia is rapidly becoming a tourist hub, but local residents are increasingly unable to afford a holiday in their home region.
 Visiting the main attractions costs thousands of rubles, and accommodation prices are breaking records.
+Bastrykin has taken an interest in the ceiling collapse in Kirov.
+Bastrykin has taken an interest in the ceiling collapse in Kirov.
+The Chairman of the Investigative Committee demanded a report on the progress of the investigation into the case.
+A troublemaker who smashed a liquor display was detained at the café on Svobody.
+A troublemaker who smashed a liquor display was detained at the café on Svobody.
+A man threw a glass at the storefront window.
 Monetary conservatism: why the Central Bank maintains a tight policy despite business demands Monetary conservatism: why the Central Bank maintains a tight policy despite business demands The cut of the key rate to 17% on September 12 confirmed the Bank of Russia’s commitment to a conservative course, sparking a discussion about the balance between inflationary risks and the needs of the real sector.
 The regulator’s decision reflects a comprehensive approach to managing macroeconomic stability amid persistent uncertainty.

-Four suspects in a waste fraud case have been remanded in custody.
-Four suspects in a waste fraud case have been remanded in custody.
-Petrozavodsk City Court in Karelia has ordered that two senior figures involved in a high-profile criminal case on fraud in the field of waste management be remanded in custody.
-The former head of Avtospetstrans LLC, Evgeny Moshnikov, and the former Minister of Natural Resources of Karelia, Alexey Shchepin, will be held in custody until November 23.
-Sirens will wail in Kirov.
-Sirens will wail in Kirov.
-Russia's Ministry of Emergency Situations warned citizens about a check of the alert systems.
+Russians have started going to pawnshops more often.